khgiddon/khgiddon.github.io/_posts/2023-10-21-bill-simmons-death-probability.md

 ### The death model

-Let's describe the general mathematical model we'll be filling out.
-We need to make a series of assumptions in order to specify the model.
+We first describe the general mathematical model we'll be filling out, which will require a series of assumptions.
 The goal of these assumptions is to balance the complexity of the model with the precision of the model, and overall we'll be looking for a ballpark figure.

 First, we want to model the probability of death while listening to Simmons for _a given listener of the podcast_, in a given year.
 Then we will take a cohort approach later and look at all listeners of the podcast  over time.